 Cooper Linton graduated from Birmingham-Southern College with a BS in Business Administration.
 He subsequently received an Master's degree in Healthcare Administration and a Master's in Business Administration from the University of Alabama at Birmingham where he also completed his Graduate Certificate in Gerontology.

 Cooper has served the healthcare industry with a focus on home- and community-based care.
 He previously served as an Administrator of both home health and hospice companies.
 His background includes several years of experience in sales planning, sales force management and business strategy design as well as quality improvement initiatives.
 Born and raised in rural north Alabama, Cooper relocated to the triangle area in 1999.
 He joined Hospice of Wake County in 2005 as the Director of Operations for the purpose of developing the new inpatient facility.
+Cooper's service has included chair of the Board for the NC Association for Home and Hospice Care (AHHC) and co-chair of their Government Affairs Committee, board member for Guiding Lights, and nationally a member of the Public Policy Committee for the National Hospice and Palliative Care Organization (NHPCO).

 Vice President of Finance and Operations